-3.1.1.1 Securing the Enclosure Door/Cover
+3.1.1.2 Securing the Enclosure Door/Cover

 The Crypto Officer must first ensure that the module's physical security mechanisms are in place before operation.
-This includes the locking of the enclosure door and the application of tamper-evident labels.
+This includes the locking of the wall-mount enclosure door and the application of tamper-evident labels.
 All physical security mechanisms shall be installed for the module to operate in its FIPS-Approved mode of operation.

-To mitigate visual access of internal components, the module enclosure provides the necessary level of opacity without any additional baffles or operator-applied mechanisms.
-Once the module is fully installed, the cabling will provide additional opacity.
+To mitigate visual access of internal components, the module enclosures provide the necessary level of opacity without any additional baffles or operator-applied mechanisms.
+For the wall-mount enclosures, once the module is are fully installed, the cabling will provide additional opacity.
 Note that during installation of the wall-mount enclosure, only those fillers covering punch-out holes that are necessary to fully cable the module shall be removed.